EU legislation

 • Market codes

-The transmission system operators manage the electricity transmission grid.
-Producers of electricity and customers who use electricity themselves are connected to this grid.
+Transmission system operators manage the electricity transmission grids.
+Electricity generators and major customers who use electricity themselves are connected to these grids.

-They must follow certain rules to be able to use it.
-All the requirements that these users must meet in order to be connected to the transmission grid are set out in three different connection codes, each of which focuses on a particular type of grid user.
+In order to make use of such grids, these grid users must comply with specific rules.
+All the requirements that these users must meet in order to be connected to the transmission grids are set out in a number of connection codes, each focusing on a particular type of grid user.

-To keep the electricity systems – like Elia’s transmission grid – reliable and stable, every transmission system operator draws up plans and schedules to prepare for real time system operation.
+To ensure the continued reliability and stability of electricity systems such as the Elia transmission grid, every transmission system operator draws up plans and schedules to prepare for operating its system in real time.

 This involves analysing whether enough electricity will be generated to meet demand and whether the system can safely handle the resulting flows.

-A fully unified electricity market is one of Europe's key objectives The market codes play a crucial role in this because they determine the organisation of the various energy markets.
+The market codes play a crucial role here, as they determine how the various energy markets are organised.

-These market codes are constructed on the basis of the different time horizons within which this trading takes place, namely the long term, the day-ahead and intraday market, and the balancing market.
-Encouraging more competition, facilitating diversification of production and optimisation of existing infrastructure are the objectives.
+The market codes are structured around the different time scales in which energy trading can take place, covering the long-term, day-ahead and intraday markets and the balancing market.
+They aim to foster competition, encourage the diversification of generation sources and facilitate the optimisation of existing infrastructure.

 This website uses cookies to provide you with an optimal browsing experience.
 Some cookies are strictly necessary for the operation of this website and cannot be rejected, while others are used for analytical/functional/targeting purposes and can be rejected.
 For more information, please consult ourCookie Policy .
 You can manage/change your cookie preferences at any time.
 If you do not manage your preferences, only the cookies which are strictly necessary will be accepted.